-In 1920, sixteen Bethlehem, Pennsylvania business leaders, including a core group from Bethlehem Steel Corporation, acquired 205 acres of farmland lying along the Saucon Creek to establish a country club with “a golf links and other facilities for athletic sports.”
+In 1920, 16 Bethlehem, Pennsylvania business leaders, including a core group from Bethlehem Steel Corporation, acquired 205 acres of farmland lying along the Saucon Creek to establish a country club with “a golf links and other facilities for athletic sports.”
 It would be a family club.
-From modest beginnings, Saucon Valley Country Club has evolved gracefully over the past eighty years.
-The leadership of the Club has been guided by a genuine concern for the recreational aspirations of its members, always striving for excellence in golf, racquet sports, and swimming.
+From modest beginnings, Saucon Valley Country Club has evolved gracefully over the past 100 years.
+The leadership of the Club has been guided by a genuine concern for the recreational aspirations of its members, always striving for excellence in golf, racquet sports and swimming.

 Begun in 1951, a second 18-hole course was completed in 1957.
 Appropriately, it was named the Grace Course in honor of Mr. Grace, Honorary Chairman of the Board.
-Designed by the father-and-son team of William and David Gordon, it was superbly conceived and significantly different from the Saucon Course, which then became known as the Old Course.
-After forty years of dedicated service to the Club, Mr. Grace died in 1960 at the age of 83.
+Designed by the father-son team of William and David Gordon, it was superbly conceived and differed significantly from the Saucon Course, which then became known as the Old Course.
+After 40 years of dedicated service to the Club, Mr. Grace died in 1960 at age 83.

-Inspired by this early progress, the Club, during its second forty years, has confirmed to move steadily forward.
-Today there are four golf courses with a total of sixty holes, four swimming pools, twelve soft outdoor tennis courts, two hard outdoor tennis courts, two soft indoor tennis courts, three paddle tennis courts, two singles squash courts, and one doubles squash court.
-It has become a club which, some acclaim, “may well be the best full-facilities club in America.”
+Inspired by this early progress, the Club moved steadily forward during the ensuing years.
+Today there are four golf courses with a total of 60 holes, four swimming pools, 12 soft outdoor tennis courts, two hard outdoor tennis courts, three soft indoor tennis courts, four paddle tennis courts and one doubles squash court.
+It has become a club which some claim “may well be the best full-facilities club in America.”

-Through the five major United States Golf Association events, including the U.S. Senior Open in 2000, Saucon Valley Country Club has attained enduring national stature.
+Through the eight major United States Golf Association events, Saucon Valley Country Club has attained an enduring national stature.
 The extreme pride and sense of obligation to preserve Saucon traditions and high standards of excellence pervade the membership today, as in years past.
-At the end of the twentieth century, this sense of tradition was best expressed by the Club's Board of Governors:
+At the end of the 20th century, this sense of tradition was best expressed by the Club's Board of Governors: